 You are unable to feel the connection even with your closest ones

 It’s like an invisible wall between you and them.
 You see each other, talk and do things together, but you remain disconnected.
-You seemingly participate in activities with other people, but in your mind, you keep thinking about your loneliness and detachment.
-Like nothing and no one can make you feel a connection with another human being again.
+You feel like an alien in your own family.
+While you seemingly participate in activities with other people, in your mind, you keep thinking about your loneliness and detachment.
+Like nothing and no one could ever make you feel a connection with another human being again.

 You feel like no one understands you